Classic Chocolate Truffles

 Classic Chocolate Truffles sitting on a plate.

-These classic chocolate truffles are so packed full of rich chocolate flavor you’ll want to eat them over and over again.
+These classic chocolate truffles are so packed full of rich chocolate flavor that you’ll want to eat them over and over again.

-If you have never made truffles you’ll be shocked to learn how easy they are to make!
+If you have never made truffles, you’ll be shocked to learn how easy they are to make!

 A Classic Chocolate Truffles with a bite taken out of it.